mpaskevi/phd/pages/02.research/04.chapter-1/01.research-questions/subsection.md

 ### Problem

 - incommensurability between the ethos of technology (surveillance capitalism) and ethos of Indigenous communities and ways of knowing
+  - indigenous communities already a small voice; how do we amplify indigenous voices? should we amplify indigenous voices?
 - aspirational narrative in Canada that open education is bent towards social justice
   - do we have evidence that this is actually happening?